zwave-js/node-zwave-js/docs/api/node.md

 }
 ```

+> [!WARNING]
-**Note:** DO NOT rely on the numeric values of the enum if you're using it in your application.
+> DO NOT rely on the numeric values of the enum if you're using it in your application.
-The ordinal values are likely to change in future updates.
-Instead, refer to the enum values directly.
+> The ordinal values are likely to change in future updates.
+Instead, refer to the enum properties directly.

 ### `deviceClass`